Skip to main content

 All the AMAZON Warehouse Robots

-Many things have changed since Amazon's acquisition of Kiva PODS.
+Many things have changed since Amazon's acquisition of Kiva PODS (yes, those small and nice orange bots 🤭).
 Nowadays, it is difficult to find something that has not been thoroughly reviewed.
-In an Amazon warehouse, everything is mechanized.

 What Robots does Amazon Robotics use?